simoncoggins/Realtime-Weather/README.txt

 - PHP script to scrape data from weather sources and present as single JSON source file (collect.php)
 - JavaScript page to collect latest data and display (currently table.html)

+The output from collect.php is saved as a data file (currently data.json), which is read by table.html

 == Script ==

 Don't want to run too often (~5 minutes?)
+Currently running from crontab every 15 mins using curl:

+*/15 * * * * curl --silent --compressed [url] > /dev/null

+Doesn't seem to work from Command Line due to missing modules (like xpath)

 Input using DOM and Xpath to get values
 Needs to collect data from various sources: RSS/XML/web pages